-With autumn approaching, it’s the best time to visit Death Valley, where the temperatures can be extreme, to say the least.
+With autumn approaching, it’s the best time to visit the Death Valley attractions, where the temperatures can be extreme, to say the least.
 The highest temperature in the entire world was recorded at Furnace Creek at 134°F in 1913.
-Even fall can see very warm temperatures, but as long as you are prepared, Death Valley National Park is a unique and fun destination.
+Even autumn can see very warm temperatures, but as long as you are prepared, Death Valley National Park is a unique and fun destination.

 Covering nearly 3.4 million acres, Death Valley is the largest national park in the United States.
 The park is located in the states of California and Nevada, east of the Sierra Nevada.

 At more than 5000 ft. above the valley floor, the vista at Dante’s View is considered to be the most stunning of the Death Valley attractions.
-There is a ridge along the top, which combined with the cooler temperatures and breezed at that height, as well as the panoramic 110 mile-long view, make it a popular location for short walks and photo ops of the Badwater Basin far below.
+There is a ridge along the top, which combined with the cooler temperatures and breeze at that height, as well as the panoramic 110-mile-long view, make it a popular location for short walks and photo ops of the Badwater Basin far below.

 The word to describe Zabriskie Point at sunset… spectacular.
 A bit windy, but worth the short uphill walk, the view is otherworldly as you look down on the vibrant labyrinth of badlands.
 It’s one of the most visited Death Valley attractions.

-At 282 feet below sea level, the shimmering basin is the lowest point, not just in Death Valley, but in all of North America.
+At 282 feet below sea level, is one of the most interesting Death Valley attractions.
+The shimmering basin is the lowest point, not just in Death Valley, but in all of North America.
 With the Black Mountains in the background, you can walk out on the bone-dry, slippery salt flats.
 In the winter, the flats become a temporary pond that is four times saltier than the ocean.